Vijay8107/Vijay8107/README.md

 - 👋 Hi, I’m @Vijay8107
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Trading
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Crytocurrrncy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...New project
 - 📫 How to reach me .
 8299212404

 <!---